 - Full Admission: This status means that you have been admitted with regular admission as a degree-seeking student, and you are not required to take courses in the English Language Academy.
 However, we greatly encourage students that have been admitted with regular admission to take courses in the EAP to fulfill their General Education Requirements and/or to continue improving their English language skills.

 The UWM institutional TOEFL code is 1473.
 Register for TOEFL at the ETS website, www.ets.org.
 Register for IELTS at www.ielts.org.
 Register for the Duolingo at https://englishtest.duolingo.com/.

 If you are interested in applying to UWM for an academic degree, you will be required to provide proof of English proficiency.
 You can find information about the English proficiency requirements here.

 If you have been accepted for conditional admission, then you must apply separately to the English Language Academy’s Intensive English Program (IEP).
 You must complete the Intensive English Program before you can begin your academic courses for your degree.

-If you have been accepted for foundation admission, then you are required to take half of your credits in the English Language Academy’s English for Academic Purposes (EAP) program.
+If you have been accepted for Full admission with an EAP placement hold, then you will be required to take some of your credits in the English Language Academy’s English for Academic Purposes (EAP) program.
 These courses count for credit towards your degree.
-You must complete the English Placement Test for Non-Native Speakers of English (EPT-NNSE).
-Below are some links to help you learn more about EAP undergraduate courses, taking the EPT-NNSE, and registering for EAP undergraduate courses.
+You are placed into your required EAP courses using our TOEFL, IELTS or Duolingo scores.
+Below are some links to help you learn more about EAP undergraduate courses and registering for EAP undergraduate courses.